integrativesoft/lara/README.md

 ## Feedback

-We'd love to hear your feedback.
-Write to us [here](https://integrative.b-cdn.net/feedback_lara_briskforms.html).
+We'd love to hear your feedback!
+Our Gitter channel is [here](https://gitter.im/laraui) and we also have a general feedback form  [here](https://integrative.b-cdn.net/feedback_lara_briskforms.html).